 Roast level significantly impacts how coffee tastes.
 In light roasts, the natural flavors are more distinct and more acidic.
 Medium roasts will produce a balanced, smooth, and less acidic coffee.
 Lastly, because dark roasts spend the longest in the roaster, the most intense flavors are tasted.

-Let’s dig a little deeper into the different roast profiles and debunk some of the most common misconceptions about coffee roasts.
+Let’s dig a little deeper into the different roast and flavor profiles and debunk some of the most common misconceptions about coffee roasts.

 How Coffee Beans Start Out